ontopapp/ontop-push/README.md

 In case you prefer using POST, you can also send to the same end point but add `is_post=1` to the url.
 ```
 POST    https://ontop.tech/api/push?is_post=1
-            ... all the same var names as GET
+            ... all the same parameters as GET
 ```

 ### Java / Android (OnTop.java)